 Utilising the existing system to incentivise green technology also helps to avoid further complicating an already unwieldy UK tax environment.
 Further opportunities exist, for example offering additional deductions to investor reliefs in early-stage business – the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS) – see our previous article here.
 Such reliefs would be well targeted as early-stage businesses are often at the forefront of technological advancements as they are setup with this very purpose.
 Investors are attracted by the potential for high returns if the developed technology proves successful.
 However, investment of this nature is also risky as technology can fail or be quickly superseded.
 Reliefs available under these schemes encourage investors to take risks with their capital and therefore targeting these reliefs at the UK’s net zero target would be a good use of taxpayers’ money.

-If you are developing new technologies and are interested in how we can help in taking advantage of research and development tax incentives, or any other elements of this article, please contact your usual Blick Rothenberg contact or David Hough, using the details on this page.
+If you are developing new technologies and are interested in how we can help in taking advantage of research and development tax incentives, or any other elements of this article, please speak with your usual Blick Rothenberg contact.

 You can also visit our COP26 Hub where we will share an article written by our experts each day the COP26 conference takes place with a focus on green taxation.